Upward-Spiral-Science/the-fat-boys/final_report.md

 ![Correlation](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/Correlation.png)

 As expected the two VGlut1 markers are strongly correlated.
 So are the two Synapsin markers.
-Interestingly, the VGlut1 marker and the Synapsin marker are also storngly correlated with each other.
+Note that, the VGlut1 marker and the Synapsin markers are also storngly correlated with each other.
+Interestingly, GABABR and PSD, both inhibitory markers, appear to have some correlaiton with the Synapsin and VGlut1 markers.

 Let's also look at the covariance matrix:

 ![Covariance](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/Covariance.png)